Insality/panthera/docs_editor/getting_started.md

 ---
 List of all your projects.
 Here you can open, delete, or create a new project.
 Projects are sorted by the last modified date.
 After creation you can rename the project by right click -> Rename.
 This rename is not affecting the saved file name and can be used for better navigation.

+To create first animation project, click on the "Plus" button and select "New Animation".
+As file extension use `.lua` or `.json`.

 > Project Tabs
 ---
 All currently opened projects are displayed here.
 You can switch between them by clicking on the tab.